Arts Policy and Procedures on Course Outlines

 The Faculty of Arts requires that the following information be provided on all course outlines within the Faculty:

-• Scheduled events or activities outside of class/lab time
+- Scheduled events or activities outside of class/lab time (if applicable)

-• Course outlines shall normally be distributed at the first meeting of each course or shall be included in materials required for the course and, in every case, shall be available to students by the completion of three contact hours of instruction
+- Course outlines shall normally be distributed no later than the first meeting of each course and shall be included in materials required for the course.

-• For every course taught, a member is encouraged to submit a copy of her/his syllabus to the Dean’s office during the first month of classes.
+- For every course taught, a member is encouraged to submit a copy of their syllabus to the Dean’s office during the first month of classes.
 This shall be done on a voluntary basis.

 Issues pertaining to course outlines have proven to be sources of litigation on Canadian campuses.
 Reflecting on our institutional obligations to students, it is advised that faculty members include versions of the following statements on their course outlines as applicable: